f5devcentral/f5-agility-labs-waf/docs/waf241/module4-login-protect/lab1/lab1.rst

         :width: 600 px

 5. Navigate to **Security > Reporting > Application > Session Tracking Status** and review the entries that were just created from the application request event log.
 #.
-Click "View Requests" for either of them to see all requests filtered by either the Device ID or Username.
-You may also use this page to release the Username or Device ID from Session Tracking.
+Click "View Requests" for either of them to see all requests filtered by either the DeviceID or Username.
+You may also use this page to release the Username or DeviceID from Session Tracking.
 #.
-These features are useful for forensic purposes as well as blocking access to applications by Device-ID, Username, etc.
+These features are useful for forensic purposes as well as blocking access to applications by DeviceID, Username, etc.
 #.
 Finally, navigate to **Security > Application Security > Session Tracking** and review the other, more detailed actions you can take based off of DeviceID, username, etc.

 **This concludes Lab 4.**